jawadnaseemkhan/Interations-based-on-threads/README.md

-Execution of iterstion based on number of threads
+Execution of iterations on number of threads